Bicycling Tour France: Normandy & Brittany | VBT Bicycling Vacations Skip to Main Content

 A VBT representative will greet you at the airport to start your first day in Paris off right.
 A complimentary car service will whisk you to your centrally located hotel.
 From here, you are perfectly positioned to explore this charming city at your leisure.

-Your bike adventure begins with a simple warm-up ride from your hotel out into the verdant Norman countryside to Longues-sur-Mer, where you view World War II coastal fortifications on a headland overlooking the English Channel.
+Your biking adventure begins with a relaxed warm-up ride from your hotel into the lush Norman countryside.

 This evening, gather with your fellow travelers for a welcome reception, followed by dinner at the hotel.